Visit San Gemini

 You can conclude your tour of San Gemini with a visit to the Museum dedicated to Guido Calori (1885-1960) in which there are many works by the sculptor, who was a very skilled artist of statues and paintings of religious subjects and already famous in the early twentieth century when he made a good impression on the critics with his Resurrection, sent to the Roman exhibition of 1911.

-San Gemini is also a fascinating resort for nature lovers, because the surrounding area is famous for the typical Umbrian landscape, accompanied by the health benefits of the famous mineral waters, universally known for their therapeutic effects.
+San Gemini is also an interesting destination for nature lovers, because the surrounding area is famous for the typical Umbrian landscape, accompanied by the health benefits of the famous mineral waters, universally known for their therapeutic effects.
 We can also taste good food, such as the local dishes with truffles, porcini mushrooms, and asparagus.